-Unlock these perks by contacting Gaya to book your trip.
+Unlock perks by contacting Gaya to book your trip.

-Moab is meant for adventures, and you can bring your kids along for the fun.
+Moab is meant for adventures because of its proximity to many Utah national parks, and you can bring your kids along for the fun.
 Go canyoneering in Medieval Chamber with Desert Highlights where you can rappel down waterfalls of about 100 feet.
 It’s quite amazing to go down these huge canyons and end up in flowing water.
 The hike itself is beautiful; you walk along the stream over rock formations that are quite slippery.
 Be sure to wear water shoes with rubber soles.

-Continue your water-centric adventure by going river rafting on a half-day trip with mild2wild on the Colorado River.
-One of the amazing things about river rafting is you get a real sense of the geography.
+Continue your water-centric adventure by going paddle boarding, river rafting or kayaking on a half-day trip with mild2wild on the Colorado River.
+One of the amazing things about river rafting or kayaking is you get a real sense of the geography.
 You can see petrified trees in rock formations from millions of years ago.
 The kids can jump into the water from the river, which is always super fun.
 On some rafting trips, you can see ancient petroglyphs on rock formations.

-Pick up natural souvenirs at the Moab Rock Shop on the edge of town.
+Pick up natural souvenirs at the Moab Rock Shop in downtown Moab on the edge of town.
 They have bins and bins of different types of rocks, fossils and teeth.

 A note from Gaya

-The thing with Moab is that there are so many trails, and it's pretty easy to get lost in trying to figure out where the trails are.
-Go with a guide, you’ll get a headstart early in the day as they know the backroads and how to avoid long lines to get into National Parks.
+The thing with Moab is that there are so many trails, and it's pretty easy to get lost in trying to figure out where the trailheads are.
+Thankfully, you’ll be on a scenic drive as you navigate, but go with a guide, you’ll get a head start early in the day as they know the byways, backroads and how to avoid long lines to get into National Parks.
 Guides can take you to less crowded spots where you can view amazing sunrises alone in nature and capture incredible family pictures.